 Maftoul, referred to as Palestinian couscous, is a staple food in Palestine.
-Most often cooked and served in holidays and occasions.
+Most often cooked and served on holidays and occasions.
 When Moroccan people come to Palestine, they brought the recipe with them.
 Its Moroccan name is Couscous.
 Even though it treated as a special kind of Couscous, however, its made from distinct ingredients and has a distinct look.

 Origin of Maftoul

 It comes from an Arabic root word “fa-ta-la” which means to twist or to roll.
-That is exactly defining the technique to make this Palestinian recipe by hand rolling wheat with flour.
+That is exactly defining the technique to make this Palestinian recipe by hand-rolling wheat with flour.
 This delicious recipe is available widely on the web at affordable prices comparing to the trouble and time required for making them.

 You can prepare using the already prepared maftoul, or you can develop yours from scratch.
 To prepare, you need; one and a half cups bulgur, 2 cups white flour, 4 cups wheat flour, and two teaspoons of salt.
 This food is similar to the couscous except that the grains are larger and rounder.
 Described as a hearty and satisfying food, the dish stands to be respected by the natives of Palestine and surrounding nations due to its soul-warming nature.
 It heats the body from inside out.